Location and Hours

 The National Museum of Mathematics is located in Manhattan at 11 East 26th Street, New York, NY 10010, between Fifth Avenue and Madison Avenue.
 The Museum is open from 10:00 AM to 5:00 PM, seven days a week, 364 days a year (MoMath is closed on Thanksgiving Day).
 Note: MoMath closes early the first Wednesday of every month, at 2:30 PM.
 In addition, the lower level of the Museum will be closing at 4:30 pm on Sunday, October 5, for a very special installment of the MoMath Winton Power Series, featuring Breakthrough Prize winner Richard Taylor.

 Find detailed directions and parking information here.

 Information about the Museum

 Mathematics illuminates the patterns that abound in our world.
 The National Museum of Mathematics strives to enhance public understanding and perception of mathematics.
-Its dynamic exhibits and programs will stimulate inquiry, spark curiosity, and reveal the wonders of mathematics.
-The Museum’s activities will lead a broad and diverse audience to understand the evolving, creative, human, and aesthetic nature of mathematics.
+Its dynamic exhibits and programs stimulate inquiry, spark curiosity, and reveal the wonders of mathematics.
+The Museum’s activities lead a broad and diverse audience to understand the evolving, creative, human, and aesthetic nature of mathematics.